-Multifocals is the umbrella term that encompasses bifocals, trifocals and progressives, and Metro Eye Care has all of the essentials for Optometrist approved eye wear, lens options, and eye care.
-In this article we explore some of the myths that surround Multifocals, and some frequently asked questions:
+Multifocals is the umbrella term that encompasses bifocals, trifocals and progressives, and 360 Eyecare - Metro has all of the essentials for optometrist approved eye wear, lens options, and eye care.
+In this article we explore some of the myths that surround Multifocals, and the many benefits:

-“I heard it is hard to get used to bifocals?”
+“I heard it's hard to get used to multifocals?”

 “I don’t want to wear bifocals, it will make me look like my parents!”